Does HRT Cause Hair Loss?

 Estrogen Therapy

-Topical estrogen therapy can help restore hormone balance and reduce hair loss in menopausal women.
+Topical oestrogen therapy can help restore hormone balance and reduce hair loss in menopausal women.

 Removing Daily Stress